nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The above shows the further implementations of each individual storage component.
 For the storage components,
 * the implementations across the different types of storage is similar.
-* the different JsonABCBookStorage is responsible for saving the datas in json format.
+* the different JsonENTITYBookStorage is responsible for saving the datas in json format.
 For example, let's take a look at PropertyBookStorage.
 The JsonPropertyBookStorage will store all the data that is associated with property in the file in json format.
 In the JsonAdaptedProperty, there will be all the attributes that are associated with property that will eventually be stored in json format.
 The other storage books do follow